OPERATION OF THE ASTROLABE

 semperpatent.
 This doesn't matter because its opposite point is in the

-semperlatent zone around the south pole and is never visible.
+semperlatent zone around the south pole.

 Plot a planet on the rete